 Honestly, I don’t have a sure-won’t-fall coaching method.
 In fact, I always tell my potential students they will fall in my class.
 Well, this does scare away some people.
 But I rather tell the true side of learning than only tell you the good side.

 If you don’t want to wear safety gears in my class, I will not teach.

 I also don’t have a skating coaching method that can magically transform a totally can’t skate student to skate like a pro just in a lesson.
 My approach is down-to-earth and old school, i.e. emphasize on fundamental skating skills.
 From my experience, those who excelled in my skating classes were those drilled hard on their fundamental skating skills which could take awhile for inexperience skaters.
 Students also have to set a realistic learning curve and practise diligently to skate proficiently.
 I believe there are effective ways but no short-cut to master skating.

 Need how many lessons to skate?

-If you can only accept positive feedback, then my class is not right for you.
+If you can only accept positive feedbacks, then my class is not right for you.